-Social media content generates 94 % more views, if it contains visual elements.
+Social media content generates 94 % more views if it contains visual elements.
 High-quality visuals that are relevant to your content and targets can boost the engagement rate over 3.2x.
-Relevant visuals will increase click-through-rates (CTR) about 47 % and will drive more traffic to your blog from social media.
+Relevant visuals will increase click-through-rates (CTR) by about 47 % and will drive more traffic to your website from social media.

-Especially, image posts can have a tremendous impact on the click rate of your blog posts.
+Especially, image posts can have a tremendous impact on the click rate of your posts.
 For example: